 One type of futures bet you might also see is a futures bet on who, between two big-name players who were traded for each other, will have a greater point total at the conclusion of the season.
 For example, when P.K.
 Subban was traded to the Nashville Predators in exchange for Shea Weber, there was a futures bet as to which player would have a greater point total at the conclusion of the 2016-2017 season.

 Futures Bets: Team Win Totals

 It’s always smart to exercise caution when placing your futures bets.
+Futures are very entertaining and the payouts can be massive if you manage to pick a winner well in advance, but the juice can also be high.
 Your money is tied up until the conclusion of the season, and your bet is locked in at the odds you placed it at.
 A lot can change over the course of a season!